 Addiction in its many forms (alcohol, drugs, eating disorders, gambling, etc.) tragically affects the lives of untold millions of Americans.
-In many families or work settings we can find an addicted person creating misery, suffering, and embarrassment.
-We, as family members, co-workers and employers, are baffled about what to do.
+In many families or work settings, we can find an addicted person creating misery, suffering, and embarrassment.
+We, as family members, co-workers, and employers, are baffled about what to do.
 Families break up, jobs are lost, years and lives are wasted.
 Addicts become shadows of their original selves, and some die too soon.

 If we're told that this does not have to be, we may become angry or sad about such a seemingly reckless or arrogant claim.
 But what if professional help is actually available from someone, who with over three decades of experience, has helped over two thousand families in despair?

 What if a scientifically sound process is used—with a 90% success rate?